anir-tubi/tubi-roku/README.md

 - Monitor various metrics for signs of any issues:
 	- [Ad impressions per second](https://app.datadoghq.com/dashboard/ckr-vrw-xh4/ad-server-business-metrics?from_ts=1563412592034&to_ts=1564017392034&live=true&tile_size=m&fullscreen_widget=80673160&fullscreen_section=overview)

 14\.
-Push the tag corresponding to the build that was just pushed to Github `git push origin x_y_z`
+Push the tag corresponding to the build that was just pushed to Github `$ git push origin x_y_z`

 15\.
 Create a release on Github
 - From the following link, find the tag that was just pushed to Github, and click on the link for that tag.